ymitiku/ai-agents-development-course/README.md

 ---

 ## Goals & Outcomes
-By the end of the course you will be able to:
+By the end of this course, the goal is to have a solid foundation in AI agent development, including:

 1. Implement the **agent loop** (observe → think → act) with tool calling & typed outputs.
 2. Build production-minded **RAG**, memory, and planning components.